arduinix/bgo-orchestrator/README.md

-# facility-finder
+# bgo-orchestrator
-An application that helps you locate facilities.
+A planning and orchestration application that helps you run your Board Game Olympics competition.